Cline vs Cursor

 Cline

 Cline is an open-source autonomous coding agent that runs as a VS Code extension.
 Unlike traditional coding assistants that provide suggestions, Cline executes complete workflows from a single natural language prompt.
-It can create and edit files, explore large projects, run terminal commands, and even launch a browser to click elements, type text, and capture screenshots for interactive debugging and end-to-end testing.
+It can create and edit files, explore large projects, run terminal commands, and optionally use a browser to click elements, type text, and capture screenshots for interactive debugging and end-to-end testing.
 Every action requires your explicit permission, keeping you in control.
-With 5M+ installs and 60K+ GitHub stars, it is one of the most popular AI coding extensions available.
-It supports any model provider including OpenRouter, Anthropic, OpenAI, Google Gemini, Cerebras, Groq, and local models through LM Studio or Ollama.
+It supports multiple model providers (including OpenRouter, Anthropic, OpenAI, and Google Gemini) plus local models through tools like Ollama.

 Cursor